DingLyu/A-mixed-cooperative-competitive-game/README.md

-# Code for Evolution of Cooperation in a Mixed Cooperative-competitive Structured Population
+# Code for "Evolution of Cooperation in a Mixed Cooperative-competitive Structured Population"

 ## submitted to PRSA

 ## isolated_group.py, isolated_group_details.py for Figure 2